 Hip Revision Surgery – Preserving Evidence for your Case

-If you have higher than normal metal levels in your blood, or other complications, your surgeon will probably recommend a hip revision surgery.
+If you have higher than normal metal levels in your blood, or other complications, your surgeon will probably recommend hip revision surgery.
 This is a second hip operation to remove and replace parts of your metal on metal hip with a different type of implant.

 It’s very important to contact our attorneys before your revision surgery so we can preserve evidence for your case.
-This includes getting images of the tissue damage during surgery and safe storage of the hip parts removed from your body.
+This includes getting images of the tissue damage during surgery and the safe storage of the hip parts removed from your body.

 If you already had revision surgery, don’t worry.
 We can help you track down medical records to use as evidence and find out if your doctor saved the implant components.